 It was in the early hours of the morning when a 38 year old white rhino cow, was poached on a private reserve.
 She left behind a scared and innocent five month old calf who fled from the poachers and into the bush.

 Thanks to the commitment and efforts of multiple organisations and individuals, a desperate and final attempt to locate and rescue the baby was carried out.
 Miraculously the young calf was spotted, and an intense rescue mission began to unfold.
-She was darted and quickly loaded to begin her journey to Care for Wild Rhino Sanctuary.
+She was darted and quickly loaded into a vehicle to begin her journey to Care for Wild Rhino Sanctuary.

 Dr Ferreira du Plessis, the veterinarian involved in the rescue of the calf, drove with her through the night until she arrived safely at her new home.
 The Care for Wild team were ready and waiting for the new arrival.
 We were expecting to receive a hypothermic and hypoglycaemic calf, but Lilli surprised us all with her strength.

 It soon became apparent that this little one was a survivor.
 Her mom was known to the rangers of the reserve as an ‘exceptional mother.’
 Lilli already knew where she could eat and drink water safely.
 Within a few hours she was drinking milk from a bottle and the first goal had been accomplished!

 It wasn’t long before she was moved to her own nightpen, where she learnt to put her trust into those caring for her.
 She was even brave enough to follow her caretakers onto the scale!

 When Lilli arrived, nobody knew that she would later be the calf to restructure our entire reintroduction protocol!
 Lilli needed the company and companionship of other rhinos but the only viable group to join was just about to be released into the IPZ (Intensive Protection Zone)